-(Montrose, Appleton City, Davis, and St. Mary's students must complete)
+(Montrose, Appleton City and St. Mary's students must complete)

 Student Name:

 Emergency Primary Parent/Guardian #1:

 Emergency Primary Parent/Guardian #1 Phone Number:

 Emergency Primary Parent #2:

 Emergency Primary Parent #2 Phone Number:

 Emergency Contact #3 & Relationship:

 Emergency Contact #3 Phone Number:

 Emergency Contact #4 & Relationship:

 Emergency Contact #4 Phone Number:

 My child may be administered the following (please check all that apply):

-Acetaminophen Ibuprofen Antibiotic cream/ointment/spray Ice/Wound Care Prescribed medication(s) & dosage (please list):
+AcetaminophenIbuprofenAntibiotic cream/ointment/spray Ice/Wound Care

+Prescribed medication(s) & dosage (please list):

 My child is allergic to or may not have the following:

-If the above emergency contacts cannot be reached, please do the following for my child:
+If the above emergency contacts cannot be reached, please do the following for my of child:

-Call 9-1-1 My child is not to receive any further medical treatment.
+Call 9-1-1My child is not to receive any further medica l treatment.

-If my child is transported for further medical assistance, I would like the following procedure(s) to take place:
+If my child is transported for further medical assistance, I would like the following p procedure(s) to take place:

-Parent/Guardian Signature
+Parent/Guardian Signature Date

-Date
+REMOVE THIS PAGE AND RETURN TO YOUR COACH

-MONTROSE R-XIV SCHOOL DISTRICT MSHSAA CONCUSSION VIDEO COMPLETION (Montrose, Appleton City, Davis, and St. Mary's athlete must complete)
+MONTROSE R-XIV SCHOOL DISTRICT MSHSAA CONCUSSION VIDEO COMPLETION (Montrose, Appleton City and St. Mary's athlete must complete)